arcionlabs/arcion-docs/content/docs/instructional-docs/target-db-setup/databricks.md

 ## II.
 Setup Applier Configuration

-1. Navigate to the applier configuration file
+1. From `$REPLICANT_HOME`, navigate to the applier configuration file:
     ```BASH
     vi conf/dst/databricks.yaml
     ```
 2. Make the necessary changes as follows:
     ```YAML
     snapshot:
-      threads: 16 #Specify the maximum number of threads Replicant should use for writing to the target
+      threads: 16 #Maximum number of threads Replicant should use for writing to the target

       #If bulk-load is used, Replicant will use the native bulk-loading capabilities of the target database
       bulk-load: